darklang/docs/docs/contributing/making-your-first-pull-request.md

 ## Formatting the code

 We use a code formatter on all our files, and this is tested during CI on all PRs.
-To format, call `scripts/format format backend`.
-There is also a [git hook you can use](https://github.com/darklang/dark/blob/56a800909195829ef757e9a4444409af14c171ac/scripts/formatting/pre-commit-hook.sh).
+To format, call `scripts/formatting/format format --include-rescript`.
+There is also a
+[git hook you can use](https://github.com/darklang/dark/blob/56a800909195829ef757e9a4444409af14c171ac/scripts/formatting/pre-commit-hook.sh).

 ## Set up your fork